immich-app/immich/docs/docs/FAQ/Performance-FAQ.md

 ### Why is Immich slow on low-memory systems like the Raspberry Pi?

 Immich optionally uses machine learning for several features.
 However, it can be too heavy to run on a Raspberry Pi.
-You can [mitigate](/docs/FAQ/Performance-FAQ#how-can-i-lower-immichs-cpu-usage) this or [disable](/docs/FAQ/Machine-Learning-FAQ#how-can-i-disable-machine-learning) machine learning entirely.
+You can [mitigate](/docs/FAQ/Performance-FAQ#how-can-i-lower-immichs-cpu-usage) this or transfer to host Immich's machine-learning container on a [more powerful system](/docs/guides/remote-machine-learning) ,or [disable](/docs/FAQ/Machine-Learning-FAQ#how-can-i-disable-machine-learning) machine learning entirely.

 ### How can I lower Immich's CPU and RAM usage?